 What You Share is for Everyone!

 The first thing you might think is usually security.
-How you can manage security on this?
+How can you manage security on this?
 The short answer is there is no security here.
-The report is shared through the web, or email, with EVERYONE. so everyone who has the link or embed code can access the report.
-They cannot edit it. but the can view it with no restriction.
+The report is shared through the web, or email, with EVERYONE.
+So everyone who has the link or embeds code can access the report.
+They cannot edit it.
+But the can view it with no restriction.